The God who works behind the scenes

 The Word.
 You, too, are called to gaze upon memorial stones in your life.
 The Bible is packed with living stones of life and power—as you meditate upon the words within it, “They are life to those who find them and health to all their body” (see Proverbs 4:22).
 See Using Scripture as memorial stones.

 Your own testimonies.
-As you recall the wonderful interventions of the Lord in your own life, you are submitting to God and sale viagra soft resisting the devil.
+As you recall the wonderful interventions of the Lord in your own life, you are submitting to God and resisting the devil.
 This extremely effective method of overcoming the enemy is revealed in Revelation 12:11.
 “And they overcame him [the devil] because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death”.
 See Personal victories as memorial stones.

 But the most important Memorial Stone of all existed before time began: